COME VISIT US AND SEE WHAT POTSDAM HAS TO OFFER

 Potsdam is within reasonable driving distance of Ottawa, Montreal, The Thousand Islands, Lake Placid, Watertown, Burlington, and Syracuse… making it easy to see much of the region while living or staying right here.

-Potsdam is also home to Potsdam Special Papers, Jeffords Steel, and Potters Industries manufacturing facilities.
-Canton-Potsdam Hospital is a quality health care facility, rated among the top 15% of community hospitals in the nation.
+Potsdam is also home to St. Lawrence County’s largest employer, St. Lawrence Health System.
+It’s Canton-Potsdam Hospital is rated among the top 15% of community hospitals in the nation.
 Potsdam Food Cooperative has served Potsdam for over 40 years as one of the only notable food co-ops in the state.

 Potsdam has a terrific variety of youth sports opportunities available.
 Youngsters can participate in hockey, figure skating, lacrosse, football, baseball, basketball, soccer, golf, swimming and martial arts.
 Our local universities are also home to some of the best youth sporting camps in the country.

 We are also a friendly place to do business.
-Potsdam is one of only two designated New York State Empire Zone communities in St. Lawrence County, and many benefits are available for those looking to relocate or start a business here.
-Contact our local Economic Development Office to learn more.
+The Village of Potsdam’s Community Development Office offers many benefits to those looking to relocate or start a business here.

 Potsdam is a safe, friendly, and inviting place to be.
 The quality of life here is high, and living expenses are low as compared to other areas.
 We also have the Potsdam Public Museum, Potsdam Public Library and great school system at Potsdam Central School.
 Potsdam is a great place to live and work, and a pleasantly diverse group of people call Potsdam home!